gocreateio/honey-rfcs/text/0002-reminders.md

 ### What is the high-level implementation plan?

-Please look at the [project board] for a detailed plan and deliver this feature from prototype to GA; please look at the [project board].
+Please look at the [project board] for a detailed plan and deliver this feature from prototype to GA.

 ### Are there any open issues that need to be addressed later?